thuupx/snap-sweeper/README.md

 ## Overview

-This project focuses on rapidly identifying duplicate images within a dataset.
-The motivation behind this project is to optimize storage usage and eliminate redundant images, which can be critical for maintaining large image repositories or organizing personal photo collections.
+The Image Duplicate Finder Project aims to provide a robust solution for identifying and managing duplicate images within large datasets.
+By detecting redundant images, the project helps optimize storage usage and streamline image organization, which is essential for both professional and personal use cases.
+Leveraging advanced image processing techniques, the tool offers a command-line interface for automation and a desktop UI for ease of use, supporting various image formats including JPEG, PNG, and BMP.

+### Key Objectives

+- *Storage Optimization*: Free up storage by removing unnecessary duplicates.
+- *Efficient Management*: Simplify the organization of large collections of images.
+- *User-Friendly Interface*: Provide both command-line and desktop UI options for flexible usage.
+- *Support for Multiple Formats*: Ensure broad compatibility with different image formats.

 ## Features

-Detects and removes duplicate images efficiently.
+- Detects and removes duplicate images efficiently.

-Command-line interface for ease of automation.
+- Command-line interface for ease of automation.

-Desktop UI for user-friendly interaction.
+- Desktop UI for a user-friendly interface.
+- Supports multiple image formats, including JPEG, PNG, and BMP.
+- Optimized for large image datasets.
+- Automatically identifies and moves duplicate images to a designated sub-folder.

 ## Usage for Common Users